yizhuoyang/html_test/get_started/installation/linux.md

             [-0.0807, -0.7184, -0.1102]], requires_grad=True)
 ```

-Additionally, to check if your GPU driver and CUDA is enabled and accessible by PyPose, run the following commands to return whether or not the CUDA driver is enabled:
+Additionally, to check if your GPU driver and CUDA is enabled and accessible by pysensing, run the following commands to return whether or not the CUDA driver is enabled:

 ```python
 import torch